Oklahoma Law Enforcement Memorial

 Melvin Oliver Miner - Officer

 On Sunday evening about 8 p.m., July 30, 1972, Norman police officers chased Orben Gill, Jr. to a mobile home park near Stubbeman Avenue.
 Orben Gill had just shot and killed his parents east of Noble.
-Orben Gill opened fire with a shotgun on the approaching officers.
+Orben Gill, Jr. opened fire with a shotgun on the approaching officers.

 Officer Robert Brown was wounded in the arm and Officer Melvin Miner, 25, was struck in the head and died just after midnight the next morning, July 31st, at St Anthony Hospital in Oklahoma City.